 You get a new batch of democracy vouchers for the upcoming primary and general elections (although not both).
 If you don't use yours in the primary election, you can still “spend” them during the general election.
 The city’s election site explains the process of giving unused vouchers to a new campaign.

 You can access your vouchers online.
 First check your voter registration to make sure it is up to date.
 If it is, you have the option to access the democracy voucher system online and “spend” your vouchers through the site.
 If you can find the vouchers in your mail pile, you can still mail them in or hand them directly to a candidate or campaign staffer.
 (The city does check the vouchers when they’re submitted, so you won’t be able to spend your vouchers twice.)
 A voter can spend all four $25 vouchers on one candidate or donate them to multiple candidates they support.

 Candidates eligible to receive vouchers are listed on the participating candidates' page.
-Candidates are allowed to ask for your vouchers in the same way they might solicit other kinds of campaign contributions, including at in-person town halls or when they knock on your door during campaigning.
+Candidates are allowed to ask for your vouchers just as they might solicit other kinds of campaign contributions, including at in-person town halls or when they knock on your door during campaigning.

-In general, in odd-number years, Washington voters decide on local races and initiatives.
-In even-number years, they vote on state legislative races and Congress.
-Every four years, in even-number years, voters also decide on statewide races, including the governor, attorney general and secretary of state, as well as the president of the United States.
+In general, in odd-numbered years, Washington voters decide on local races and initiatives.
+In even-numbered years, they vote on state legislative races and Congress.
+Every four years, in even-numbered years, voters also decide on statewide races, including the governor, attorney general and secretary of state, as well as the President of the United States.

 Sometimes these offices are decided out of order, because someone has died or quit.
 Beginning in 2026, some King County races, but not municipal races like Seattle's, will move to even years, to attract a higher turnout.
 Voters approved this change in November 2022.